LuisCardenas1/cp4/README.md

 # cp4 Luis Cardenas

+2/14
+ChatGPT
+Is like a calculator
+Can be used for test/labs
+Can give similar responses to simliar instances
+Can be used to desribe images
+Can write code but must know what you are asking for it to do Has flaws

 2/16
 Immutable Classes and Inheritance
   Is it possible to make a class so that it cannot be extended